katholiek-onderwijs-vlaanderen/sri4node/README.md

                     // Can it be read / updated / inserted publicly ?
                     public: false,
                     // Multiple function that check access control
-                    // They receive a database object and
+                    // They receive a database object and the security context
-                    // /me resource as determined by the 'identity' function above. secure : [
+                    // as determined by the 'identity' function above. secure : [
                         checkAccessOnResource,
                         checkSomeMoreRules